open-policy-agent/gatekeeper/README.md

 ### Constraints

 Constraints are then used to inform Gatekeeper that the admin wants a ConstraintTemplate to be enforced, and how.
-This constraint uses the `K8sRequiredLabels` constraint above to make sure the `gatekeeper` label is defined on all namespaces:
+This constraint uses the `K8sRequiredLabels` constraint template above to make sure the `gatekeeper` label is defined on all namespaces:

 ```yaml
 apiVersion: constraints.gatekeeper.sh/v1alpha1